 No cash is accepted at the food counter 'Till Point'.
 Parents should use ParentMail to add funds to their child's account.
-There is a pay point in the Long Gallery where pupils can top up their account with cash.

 The system works exactly the same for all pupils whether they pay or have free school meals.
 All pupils have their own account to use in exactly the same way.
 The amount allocated for the free school meal will be entered into the system by the software on a daily basis.
-This must be used on the same day as free school meal entitlements are not carried over to the following day, however any top ups the children do themselves will stay on the system until used.
+This must be used on the same day as free school meal entitlements are not carried over to the following day, however any top ups via Parentmail will stay on the system until used.

-Parents can monitor details of each item of food served so they can see for themselves the diet their child is following.
+Parents can monitor when their child purchases food and drinks in school.
 This information can be obtained from ParentMail.